Clean Water is a Scarce Resource for most of the world.

 How does water scarcity effect the economy?

 Water scarcity leaves a deeper scar on the economy, as we have a water driven turbine system for electricity production at the dams in the North.
 We experience around 8 to 10 hours of electricity load shedding at our residences and businesses are no different.
 Without the power supply, our industries suffer greatly as there is a demand and supply gap.
-This scenario "if not properly managed, will directly affect the local ability to grow and create jobs."
-Quotes an economic analysis at the "growingblue.com".
+This scenario "if not properly managed, will directly affect the local ability to grow and create jobs." according to an economic analysis written in "growingblue.com".

 Access to Clean Water is an issue.

 Access to clean drinking water is an issue too.
 Illnesses due to water born diseases are wide spread, as anything that looks like water, even sludge, will do.
 Without clean water, illnesses become epidemic and then endemics.
 A sick nation does not perform efficiently and effectively.
-Without water to shower, street bathing at a pipe leakage near the Muhallah (community) are commonplace.
+Without water to shower, street bathing at a pipe leakage near the Muhallah (community) is commonplace.
 Every Sunday, I go there with the boys...
 We come back home with canisters and bottles of water for our family.
 Often, I stand in long queues for water to do the dishes, cook, bathe, and carry out household tasks.
-Maintaining health and hygiene of the family is very difficult in this state of affair.
+Maintaining the family's health and hygiene is very difficult.
 It's like living in the prehistoric times, except that you know everything exists, but you don't have access to it.